 What is a Push Notification?

-Push notifications are messages that are sent to your device from a website (if you use the desktop) or mobile application (now more common).
+Push notifications are messages that are sent to your device from a website (if you use a desktop) or mobile application (now more common).

-To receive push notifications, the user has to become a subscriber and click on the “Allow” button in the browser service window that appears automatically.
+To receive push notifications, the user has to become a subscriber and click on the “Allow” button in the browser service window, which appears automatically.

 Such notifications solve a lot of important tasks, such as: